Your privacy #

 No. After you sign up to WhatDoTheyKnow we will only send you emails relating to a request you made, an email alert that you have signed up for, or for other reasons that you specifically authorise.
 We will never give or sell your email addresses to anyone else, unless we are obliged to by law, or you ask us to.

+You do not need to supply a postal address in order to make an FOI request.
 If a public authority asks you for your full, physical address, reply to them saying that section 8.1.b of the FOI Act asks for an "address for correspondence", and that the email address you are using is sufficient.

 - The Ministry of Justice has guidance on this– “As well as hard copy written correspondence, requests that are transmitted electronically (for example, in emails) are acceptable ...
 If a request is received by email and no postal address is given, the email address should be treated as the return address.”